 When you are a scholarship holder, you do not pay taxes and you do not receive a salary.
 This also means that you will not get pension contributions or holiday pay.

-You can read more about scholarships and insurance for scholarship holders at Lund University Staff Pages.
+You can read more about insurance for scholarship holders at Lund University Staff Pages.